xinkecf35/overthinkingcode/assets/_posts/2021/2021-12-31-experience-with-chalice-part-2.md

 However, and with the benefit of hindsight, if asked the question of whether we would go with Chalice again, the answer seems to be mostly no.

-Now, this answer is largely caveated with the fact we wanted to stay within a specific company ecosystem.
-If we had been more willing to ditch our existing tooling, I suspect we would be more effusive about Chalice, In effect, doing it halfway instead of fully committing meant we did not get the full benefit.
+Now, this answer is caveated by the fact that we wanted to stay within a specific company ecosystem.
+Had we been more willing to ditch our existing tooling, I suspect we would be more effusive about Chalice.
+In effect, doing it halfway instead of fully committing meant we did not get the full benefit.

-As a framework, I personally also find it difficult to say if Chalice is worth it.
+As a framework, I find it difficult to say if Chalice is worth it.
 Sure, it gets the job done, and honestly, it brings you like 80-90 percent of what you might want.
 With the decorator-based API, a Flask developer can be comfortable in Chalice.
-But if one is comfortable with Flask, you might just want to reach for something like [flask-apispec][5] You don't get the auto-generated IaC of Chalice, but if you can get an OpenAPI specification generated it you are most of the way there since Chalice does the same with the API Gateway API definition.
-If you can figure out how to incorporate the API Gateway [extensions][6], you're basically there.
+But if one is comfortable with Flask, you might just want to reach for something like [flask-apispec][5].
+You don't get the auto-generated IaC feature of Chalice, but if you can get an OpenAPI specification generated, you are most of the way there.
+Chalice internally does the same with passing an OpenAPI specification to define the integrations.
+If you can figure out how to incorporate the API Gateway [extensions][6], you're there.

 As for the Lambda function and deployment package, Chalice, by default, creates a single zip file with everything in it.
 Procedurally, that process is not hard